 TL;DR — Key Takeaways

-• According to studies, the three main meta-skills are self-awareness, creativity, and resilience, as these create the biggest impact in the modern workplace.
+- Studies have shown that the three main meta-skills are self-awareness, creativity, and resilience, which have the biggest impact in the modern workplace.

 The changing world of work